Acne Treatment in San Antonio

 Pimples, Blackheads, whiteheads, back Acne, or whatever you call it, we all know what it looks like.
-At the Dermatology & Laser Center of San Antonio, we know how common it is…and it’s treatable!
+At the Dermatology & Laser Center of San Antonio, we know how common acne is…and it’s treatable!

 Schedule an Appointment

-How to Get Rid of My Acne
+How To Treat My Acne

 Patients come to us because they want to “get rid of their acne”.
 We explain that it is a condition caused by many factors: age, hormone production, genetic disposition, mostly.
 Intense exercise can also influence acne, especially in women since it may increase androgen levels (present in both women and men) which drive production of sebum (oil) in the hair follicle.